vkquests/Accenture_Data_Analytics_and_Visualization/README.md

 # Accenture_Data_Analytics_and_Visualization
-Delve into the dynamic world of data analytics and visualization with Navigating Numbers virtual internship.
+Delve into the dynamic world of data analytics and visualization with the Navigating Numbers virtual internship.
 This immersive program offers an in-depth exploration of data essentials, encompassing data cleaning, modeling, visualization, and storytelling.

 ## Introduction
-Social Buzz is a rapidly expanding technology unicorn in need of swift adaptation to its large scale global operations.
+Social Buzz is a rapidly expanding technology unicorn in need of swift adaptation to its large-scale global operations.
 Accenture is conducting a 3-month POC centered on the following objectives:
 + An audit of big data practice
 + Recommendations for a successful IPO